CedricVanhaverbeke/cv/blogposts/blogging.md

 yarn add gatsby-transformer-remark # or install with npm
 ```

-After that, some config has to be set up:
+After that, some config has to be set up to let the filesystem know where to look for blogposts:

 ```js
 // gatsby-config.js